 As one of the country’s leading practitioners of Minimally Invasive Surgery, Dr. Mark E. Pruzansky enables patients to have a quicker and less painful recuperation than with conventional surgery.
 Carpal Tunnel Surgery is just one representative example of his extensive experience, it alone includes over 3,000 cases.

 Named one of the Tri-State region’s finest hand surgeons in U.S. News magazine’s medical peer-reviewed “Best Doctors” issue, 2015, Dr. Pruzansky provides patients with innovative diagnostic and surgical techniques, as well as respect and compassion.
 Athletes and musicians are encouraged to bring to the office their gear and instruments in order to assess fit and technique.
 Complex reconstructions, including Revision Surgery, are referred to the practice for evaluation and treatment.
-Languages spoken include German, Yiddish, Italian, Spanish, and French.
+Languages spoken include German, Yiddish, Spanish, and French.

 Awarded Three Board Certifications – Hand Surgery, Orthopaedic Sports Medicine, and Orthopaedic Surgery – Dr. Pruzansky is one of a very few elite surgeons in the country who have earned all of these distinctions and seamlessly blend the principles of sports medicine into the specialty of hand, wrist and upper extremity surgery.
 Dr. Pruzansky currently treats professional hockey and football players and is eager to collaborate with the sports, business and hospitality communities at large to educate its members about the importance of preventive measures and to provide counsel and treatment in instances of injury.